openfort-xyz/openfort-js/README.md

 ```

 ### 1. Session Signer
-The InstanceManager Signer allows you to use external signing keys, without needing to provide it every time.
+The Session Signer allows you to use external signing keys, without needing to provide it every time.
 Here's how to use it:

-- **Configure the InstanceManager Key**: Call `configureSessionKey()`.
+- **Configure the Session Key**: Call `configureSessionKey()`.
 This method returns an Ethereum address and a boolean indicating whether you need to register the key from the backend.
 ```typescript
 const sessionKey = sdk.configureSessionKey();
 ```